basho-labs/puppet-riak/README.md

 This module allows you to manage Riak with puppet.

 Riak is a Dynamo-inspired key/value store that scales predictably and easily.
 Riak combines a decentralized key/value store, a flexible map/reduce engine, and a friendly HTTP/JSON query interface to provide a database ideally suited for Web applications.
 And, without any object-relational mappers and other heavy middleware, applications built on Riak can be both simpler and more powerful.
 For complete documentation and source code, see the Riak home page at [Basho][1].

 ## Getting Started

 Requires a 64-bit operating system, tested on Puppet 2.7.17 and 3.0-rc5.
-Requires a basic configuration of Hiera.
+Requires a basic configuration of Hiera (only the most basic YAML config).

 #### Adding the module